Algonquin Club

-The Algonquin Club of Boston, presently known as The Quin House, is a private social club in Boston, Massachusetts, founded in 1886.
+The Algonquin Club of Boston, presently known as The 'Quin House, is a private social club in Boston, Massachusetts, founded in 1886.
 Originally a business-themed gentlemen's club, it is now open to men and women of all races, religions, and nationalities.

 History

 The Algonquin Club of Boston was founded by a group, including General Charles Taylor.
 Its clubhouse on Commonwealth Avenue was designed by McKim, Mead & White and completed in 1888, and was soon called "the finest and most perfectly appointed club-house in America" and more recently the "most grandiose" of Boston's clubs.
-At the time of founding women, Irish Catholics, Jews and blacks were not able to join the club.